Skip to main content

 Ensuring Success

-Verify with a visual inspection that a continuous air barrier exists at the interior surface of ceilings in Climate Zones 4-8 and at the interior or exterior surface of ceilings in Climate Zones 1-3.
+Verify with a visual inspection that a continuous air barrier exists at the interior surface of the ceilings in Climate Zones 4-8 and at the interior or exterior surface of ceilings in Climate Zones 1-3.
 This air barrier should be fully aligned with the insulation across the entire surface of the ceiling including at the eaves.
 Verify that wind dams and baffles are installed in every bay with a soffit vent to prevent wind washing.
 Measure baffles to confirm that the baffles meet the minimum code-required clearance between the baffle and the roof deck.

-The map in Figure 1 shows the climate zones for states that have adopted energy codes equivalent to the International Energy Conservation Code (IECC) 2009, 12, 15, and 18.
+To determine your climate zone see the maps below or go to the 2021 IECC Climate-Specific Building Assemblies tool in the Solution Center and click on the “Help me find by Climate Zone”: button.
+The map in Figure 1 shows the climate zones for states that have adopted energy codes equivalent to the 2009, 12, 15, and 18 IECC.
 The map in Figure 2 shows the climate zones for states that have adopted energy codes equivalent to the IECC 2021.
-Climate zone-specific requirements specified in the IECC are shown in the Compliance Tab of this guide.

 Figure 1.
 Climate Zone Map from IECC 2009, 12, 15, and 18.
 (Source: 2012 IECC)

-Climate Zone Map from IECC 2021.
+Climate Zone Map from IECC 2021

 Figure 2.
 Climate Zone Map from IECC 2021.
 (Source: 2021 IECC)